bluelibs/runner/README.md

 ### Integration

-Unit testing can be very simply with mocks, since all dependencies are explicit.
-However, if you would like to run an integration test, and have a task be tested and within the full container.
+Unit testing becomes straightforward with mocks, as all dependencies are explicitly defined.
+However, if you wish to run an integration test, you can have a task tested within the full container environment.

 ```ts
 import { task, resource, run, global } from "@bluelibs/runner";